Please enjoy this walking tour of historical and named buildings on campus. Visit the campus map for locations and directions.

 Granger Center for Construction and HVACR (2004)

 This facility is the newest building on the Big Rapids Campus.
 It replaced the Construction Technology Center.
 Alton and Janice Granger own the Granger Construction Company (founded in 1954) and wished to support the future of the construction industry.
 Several family members and company employees have graduated from the construction program.

 Hallisy Hall is one of several residence halls constructed in the late 1950s.
 This hall was named after Richard Hallisy, who was the Dean of the School of Commerce between 1954-1957.
 The 1957 Ferriscope yearbook was dedicated to his memory.

-Johnson Hall has offices and classrooms used by both Arts and Sciences and Technology.
+Johnson Hall has offices and classrooms used by both Arts, Sciences and Education and Technology.
 Frank Johnson (’92) both attended and taught at Ferris Institute in the 1890s.
 Later Johnson became an automotive engineer for Cadillac Motor Company and Ford Motor Company.
 He designed both the V-8 and Lincoln engines.
 During the Depression, he supported the school financially.

 Housing the General Counsel’s office, this property was purchased by Ferris in 1989 from the Miles family.
 Gerald McKessy (’29) donated the money used to purchase the property.
 He was a respected lawyer with private practices in both Kalamazoo, and Detroit, Michigan.

 This hall was named after Mary J. McNerney, faculty member for both German and Latin.
 McNerney also coached women’s basketball and served as the first Dean of Women.